Pennsieve/pennsieve-app/README.md

 ### Feature Branches

-- Always branch off of `main` when starting a new feature, bug or epic. `git checkout -b feature_my-cool-feature`
+- Always branch off of `main` when starting a new feature, bug fix or epic. `git checkout -b feature_my-cool-feature`

 - The exception is for epic branches, where you will branch off the epic to create your feature branch.